All Contra Costa County Library locations have the following:

 To request an accommodation for any of the Library’s programs, services, or activities, please inform the community library manager of your accommodation request.

 Contra Costa County's first Insiders Program began at Antioch Library in 2007.
-The Insiders Program was developed to encourage adults with developmental disabilities to feel comfortable navigating through the library, using available resources, and communicating with staff members.
+The Insiders Program was developed to encourage adults with intellectual and developmental disabilities to feel comfortable navigating the library, using available resources, and communicating with Library staff.
 As a result of the success and necessity of the program, the Insiders Program has spread to other Contra Costa County library locations.